Data Strategy First: The Importance of a Data Model

 Many organisations start their data journey by choosing technology.
 A new platform, modern data stack, or analytics tool often feels like the logical first step.
 However, successful data initiatives rarely begin with tools.
 They begin with strategy, and more specifically, with understanding the importance of a data model.

-In this replay, Pio Marolla is joined by our very own Feroz Khan and Jakob Harrison to discuss why organisations should define their data foundations before selecting technology.
+In this webinar, Pio Marolla is joined by our very own Feroz Khan and Jakob Harrison to discuss why organisations should define their data foundations before selecting technology.

 Why the Importance of a Data Model Is Often Overlooked